giovanniligato/P3CSN/Documentation/Documentation.md

 ## Objectives

+Our main objectives for this study are two:

+1. Find the best configuration of K and p given a realistic workload (i.e. inter-arrival time and number of items in a customer's cart) so that the average waiting time and the average response time are minimized.

+2. Prove that, at the steady-state, the performance indexes of the system in the optimal configuration (found in the point 1.) are similar when the classifier implements the join the shortest queue policy (dynamic load balancing) and when the classifier implements the equally likely policy (static load balancing).

 Analizzare il comportamento delle code sia in termini di dimensioni che in termini di tempo di attesa per ogni cliente.

 Dimostrare che, allo Steady State, gli indici di performance di un sistema che implementa la policy di join the shortest queue (dynamic load balancing) tendono a quelli in cui la probabilità di routing è equa per ogni nuovo arrivo (i.e. 1/numero code), al variare di p e K.

 ## Key Performance Indices (KPIs)